sgallagher/openlmi-storage/doc/smis-block.rst

        PackageRedundancyGoal = 1
        CuraAllocationType = 1 (or NULL)

 #.
-Call Cura_StorageConfigurationService.CreateOrModifyStoragePool with following
+Call LMI_StorageConfigurationService.CreateOrModifyStoragePool with following
    parameters:

    .. parsed-literal::
-      ElementName = NULL for RAID, kernel will assign any /dev/mdX ElementName = <name of the volume group> for volume group Goal = refrence to your Cura_StorageSetting from previous step InPools = list of pools to create the pool from.
+      ElementName = NULL for RAID, kernel will assign any /dev/mdX ElementName = <name of the volume group> for volume group Goal = refrence to your LMI_StorageSetting from previous step InPools = list of pools to create the pool from.
 It can be the primordial pool (all unused partitions will be added to the new pool) or any other pool (whole device will be added to the new pool).